lucaspbordignon/knight/README.md

 ## Contributing

 As Knight is an open-source project, all help is welcome.
-If you're interested in helping growing the project, please read the [contribution guidelines](https://github.com/lucaspbordignon/knight/blob/master/docs/CONTRIBUTING.md) as the first step.
+If you are interested in helping growing the project, please read the [contribution guidelines](https://github.com/lucaspbordignon/knight/blob/master/docs/CONTRIBUTING.md) as the first step.

-As the project was bootstraped by [AE.Studio boilerplate](https://github.com/agencyenterprise/aeboilerplate), the contribution guidelines are very similir between each other.
-If you're interested, complementary information can be found [here](https://github.com/agencyenterprise/aeboilerplate/blob/master/docs/documentation.md).
+As the project was bootstraped by [AE.Studio boilerplate](https://github.com/agencyenterprise/aeboilerplate), the contribution guidelines are very similar between each other.
+If you are interested, complementary information can be found [here](https://github.com/agencyenterprise/aeboilerplate/blob/master/docs/documentation.md).